blueo/mamc-site/site/choir/index.md

 - template: content-block
   title: About the choir
   content: <p>Our enthusiastic and accomplished choir conductor, Mark Rosser, encourages
-    a motley band of enthusiastic amateurs to perform western masterpieces such as Johannes Brahms ‘Requiem’, John Rutter ‘Requiem’, Andrew Carter ‘Benedicite’, Camille Saint-Saëns ‘Oratorio de Noël’, Felix Mendelssohn ‘Elijah’, and miraculously they always sound great.
-The evidence is found on the <a href="https://www.facebook.com/Mount-Albert-Methodist-Church-1695911697336904/" title="MAMC facebook page">Mount Albert Methodist Facebook Page</a> with links to some of these performances.</p><p><strong>The Mount Albert Methodist Choir meets on Wednesday nights from 7.30 – 9.00pm</strong> </p><p>There is a pre-service rehearsal on <strong>Sunday mornings at 9.30am</strong>. </p>
+    a motley band of talented amateurs to perform works such as Johannes Brahms ‘Requiem’, Andrew Carter ‘Benedicite’, Camille Saint-Saëns ‘Oratorio de Noël’, Felix Mendelssohn ‘Elijah’, and many, many others.
+The choir is a high quality but relaxed and welcoming ensemble that provides spiritual support for the congregation and has fun doing so - and miraculously they (almost) always sound great!
+You can view some of the choir's performances on <a href="https://www.youtube.com/channel/UCwCPNr66rHNgcVpTnVaxLnA"
+    title="">this youtube channel</a>, and some of our virtual performaces recorded during 2020 Covid-19 lockdowns on <a href="https://www.youtube.com/channel/UCJqs3opC3b2IggMFlhtZ9rQ/featured" title="">this youtube channel</a>. </p><p><strong>The Mount Albert Methodist Choir
+    meets for rehearsal on Wednesday nights from 7.30 – 9.00pm</strong></p><p>There is also a pre-service rehearsal on <strong>Sunday mornings at 9.30am</strong>.</p>
 footer_title: ''
 footer_address: ''
 footer_address_link: ''